Looking to spice up your grammar instruction? I have a few ideas that might help.

 Here’s the thing with games though.
 They are time-consuming, and students generally have so much (off-task) fun that little class time is actually spent practicing the grammar skill in question.
 Even so, I break them out once in a while, but generally not until right before a test.
 Once students have a solid handle on the material we are studying, I feel confident in letting them answer questions on their own in small groups without constant supervision.
 At this point, the review is for their benefit, and if they choose to be off task at the high school level, it’s on them.

-I will say the game I enjoy the most right now is my Grammar Games (a parody of the Hunger Games title) dice activity.
+The game I enjoy the most right now is my Grammar Games (a parody of the Hunger Games title) dice activity.
 It’s a unique way to get students to think critically about specific test concepts regarding phrases, clauses, punctuation, and parts of speech.
 I like to use it before final exams to help review the concepts we covered over the course of the semester.
 Another unique approach to grammar is playing Truth or Dare.
-Check it out below.
+It gets students students interacting in humorous ways while still talking about grammar meaningfully.